mbk-dev/okama/README.md

 The plan for _okama_ is to add more functions that will be useful to investors and asset managers.

 - Add Omega ratio to EfficientFrontier, EfficientFrontierReb and Portfolio classes.
-- Add withdrawals as an attribute of Portfolio class.
+- Make complex withdrawals / contributions strategies in Portfolio class.
+- Make complex portfolio rebalancing strategies.
 - Add Black-Litterman asset allocation
 - Accelerate optimization for multi-period Efficient Frontier: minimize_risk and maximize_risk methods of EfficientFrontierReb class.
 - Make a single EfficientFrontier class for all optimizations: single-period or multu-period with rebalancing period as a parameter.
-- Add different utility functions for optimizers: semi-deviation, VaR, CVaR, drawdowns etc.
+- Add different utility functions for optimizers: IRR, portfolio survival period, semi-deviation, VaR, CVaR, drawdowns etc.
 - Add more functions based on suggestion of users.

 ## Contributing to okama